-A bruised heel, also known as Policeman's Heel is a common cause of heel pain.
-It is usually caused by overuse, resulting in damage to the soft tissues or bone under the heel, but can occur suddenly from a heavy landing or impact.
-Here we explain the causes and treatment including taping to help you recover in the shortest possible time.
+A bruised heel, also known as Policeman's Heel, is a common cause of heel pain.
+It is usually caused by overuse, resulting in damage to the soft tissues or bone under the heel, but can also occur suddenly from a heavy landing or impact.
+Here we explain the causes and treatment, including taping, to help you recover in the shortest possible time.

-Sever's disease is mainly a cause of heel pain in kids affecting active children aged 8 to 15 years old.
-Pain at the back of the heel from overuse that if managed correctly, is something the young athlete should grow out of.
+Sever's disease mainly affects active children aged 8 to 15 years old and causes pain at the back of the heel.
+Overuse is often a contributing factor, but if managed correctly, it is something the young athlete should grow out of.
 Rest is an essential part of treatment along with ice or cold therapy and managing training loads.

-A stress fracture of the calcaneus is a hairline fracture of the big heel bone and is usually caused by overuse.
-It is common in soldiers who march long distances and road runners.
+A calcaneal stress fracture is a hairline fracture calcaneus or heel bone.
+It is usually caused by overuse and is more common in soldiers who march long distances and road runners.
 Treatment involves resting for 6 to 8 weeks followed by a gradual return to full training and fitness.

 A heel spur is a hooked bony growth protruding from the calcaneus or heel bone.
-It often occurs alongside plantar fasciitis, and as such the two conditions are often confused, however, they are not the same.
-Treatment involves rest, reducing symptoms with ice or cold therapy, stretching and correcting and biomechanical problems.
+It often occurs alongside plantar fasciitis, and as such the two conditions are often confused.
+However, they are not the same.
+Treatment involves rest, reducing symptoms with ice or cold therapy, stretching and correcting any biomechanical problems.